How will the scheme work?

 I didn’t go to Oxbridge, I didn’t get into PR on a fancy internship, I don’t work for a top ten agency, I’ve never won a Cannes Lions, I was never a ’30 under 30’ – be honest, if I applied you wouldn’t pick me for the scheme, would you?

-The BME PR Pros/PRWeek Mentoring Scheme is about supporting black, Asian and minority ethnic professionals from all professional and personal backgrounds.
+The BME PR Pros/PRWeek Mentoring Scheme is about supporting Black, Asian, mixed race and ethnic minority professionals from all professional and personal backgrounds.
 We don’t care about your socio-economic background, if you went to uni or if you work for a “famous” agency.
-We’re just looking for talented, passionate, individuals with career goals that we can help them fulfil.
+We’re just looking for talented, passionate, individuals with clear career goals that we can help them fulfil.

 Hold up!
 I did go to Oxbridge, started my career on an amazing internship and yes, I’ve been to Cannes Lion.
 Does that mean my application won’t get a look in?

 Not at all!
 We’ll say it again (for the people at the back ;-)): we’re just looking for talented, passionate, individuals with clear career goals that we can help them fulfil.

 I’m a mother and I’ve struggled to develop my career since returning from maternity leave.
 Is this something the mentors will understand?

 Yes!
 Our mentors include parents who understand the challenges of juggling parenthood and a demanding career.